fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 in the "/tmp" folder, with default parameters

-First,the FDT server needs to be started on the remote system. ( The defaultsettings will be used, which implies the default port, 54321, on boththeclient and the server ). -S is used to disable the standalone mode,which means that the server will stop after the session will finish
+First,the FDT server needs to be started on the remote system. ( The default settings will be used, which implies the default port, 54321, on both the client and the server ). -S is used to disable the standalone mode, which means that the server will stop after the session will finish.

 On VM2:
 ```
-hostname --ip-address # use this address below
 [remote computer]$ java -jar fdt.jar -S
 ```